 Some women have severe menstrual migraine attacks (episodes), and some of those women find that treating each attack when it comes is not very satisfactory.
 In this situation, you may wish to consider a treatment that aims to prevent the migraine attacks.

-These include mefenamic acid, naproxen, ibuprofen and diclofenac.
+These include mefenamic acid, naproxen, and ibuprofen.
 These are painkillers which can be used to treat each migraine attack once it occurs.
 However, one option is to take a short course of one of these medicines for a few days each time you have a period, even if you don't have a migraine, in order to prevent an attack.
 You can start taking the tablets a few days prior to an expected period, or when the period starts, and take them until the last day of bleeding.
 (Anti-inflammatory painkillers are also used to treat period pain and heavy periods.
 Therefore, this may be a particularly good option if you also have painful or heavy periods.)

 Some people cannot take anti-inflammatory painkillers - for example, people with a duodenal ulcer, and some people with asthma.
 Side-effects are uncommon if you take an anti-inflammatory painkiller for just a few days at a time, during each period.
 However, read the leaflet that comes with the tablets for a full list of possible cautions and side-effects.

-Topping up your level of oestrogen just before and during a period can prevent menstrual migraine by preventing the sudden drop in oestrogen levels that trigger it.
+Topping up your hormone levels of oestrogen just before and during a period can prevent menstrual migraine by preventing the sudden drop in oestrogen levels that trigger it.
 Oestrogen skin patches or gels are sometimes used.
 You put the patches or gel on your skin for seven days starting from three days before the expected first day of your period.
 The oestrogen is absorbed through the skin into the bloodstream.
 This is like having hormone replacement therapy (HRT) just for seven days each month.
 (Unlike long-term HRT you do not need an additional progestogen medicine with the oestrogen.)
 Note: oestrogen supplements are not licensed for the treatment of menstrual migraine.
 However, many doctors are happy to prescribe them 'off licence' for this condition.